Have you ever wondered why vegans don’t eat honey?

 “As the world’s primary pollinators, bees are an essential component of functioning ecosystems.
 Without them, much of the planet’s flora —particularly cultivated crops— would not survive.”

 These guys need our protection now more than ever.
 And not just for the sake of their wellbeing, but for ours, too.
+This article from Save On Energy outlines in sobering detail exactly what would happen if honeybees become extinct.

 Bees Aren’t Just Honey-Producing Insects